Place du Général-de-Gaulle (Lille): Cultural, festive and touristic

 The square was and still is used for official events organized by the municipality for the people of Lille.

 The Fête de l'Épinette was created in the 13th century.
 On Mardi Gras (Shrove Tuesday) each year, the newly appointed king was presented with a thorny branch in the market square, as a reminder of his duty to honor Saint Thorn.
 He would then place it in the Dominican convent.
 The following Sunday, tournaments were held on the square, which had been cleared and sanded for the occasion.
 The jousting stopped in 1486; the festival was suspended from 1470 to 1475, then again in 1516.
 It was definitively halted by Philip II of Spain in 1556.

 On February 5, 1600, the Grand'Place was decorated in honor of the Lille archdukes Albert and Isabelle.
 Another festival celebrated the birth of Louis XV's first son, in 1729.
 In 1768, the hundredth anniversary of the arrival of Louis XIV, King of France, was celebrated.
 In October 1781, a circular temple was built opposite the Grande Garde, in honor of the birth of Louis XVI's eldest son.

-Since the elimination of surface parking in 1989, the Grand Place has become a major urban planning issue.
-That same year, for the first time, a Ferris wheel was installed on Lille's main square during the Christmas market held on Place Rihour.
+Since the elimination of surface parking in 1989, the Grand-Place has become a major urban planning issue.
+That same year, for the first time, a Ferris wheel was installed on Lille's main square during the Christmas market held on the Place Rihour.
 Since Lille 2004 and its follow-up, Lille 3000, the square has hosted temporary exhibitions.
 The square saw a "suspended forest" in 2004, a parade for the inauguration of Lille 3000's "Fantastic" in 2012, and, in spring 2014, a flowerbed made up of crates used as "pixels" by a Lille artist.

 For the sake of consistency, parasols, screens, chairs, tables, menu stands, planters, and outdoor lighting, as well as their locations, are regulated.
 For the Place du Général-de-Gaulle, terraces attached to the façade are limited to a depth of four meters, and offset terraces are authorized in squares of four meters side by side, up to a maximum of four, and limited to a depth of eight meters.
 A four-meter safety corridor and a flow corridor must be maintained.